201949/godot-google-play-billing-6/README.md

 ### Preparing the Editor and Project for Plugin Use

-1. First, check the export template settings for Android.
-You need to specify a minimum SDK version of 21 there.
+1. First check your Android export template settings.
+You need to specify a minimum SDK version of 21 and a target SDK version of 34 to meet the Google Play target platform requirements.

 ![336757830-aa3a2889-3bee-43f9-be1c-372c3dc675ca](https://github.com/201949/godot-google-play-billing-6/assets/70590729/048e6a7c-7ea6-4903-9877-d83796efe122)